 Within the temple, a small platform is attached at the front before entering a large mandap (hall) where a huge brass bell hangs gifted by the King of Nepal which beautifully adorns the hall.
 Endlessly burning, the main flame is positioned in a square central pit of hollowed stone.
 A musical fountain is also situated near this temple.

-After entering into the Jwalamukhi temple, people find a three feet square pit with alleyway all around.
+After entering into the Jwalamukhi temple, people find three feet square pit with alleyway all around.
 The center of the pit consists a hollowed rock through which flames emit out.
 This one is believed as the mouth of the Mahakali.

-There are total nine pits each representing different form of goddess – Ambika, Anjana, Annapurna, Chandi, Hing Laj, Mahakali, Mahalakshmi, Saraswati, Vindhya Vasini.
+There are total nine pits each representing the different form of goddess – Ambika, Anjana, Annapurna, Chandi, Hing Laj, Mahakali, Mahalakshmi, Saraswati, Vindhya Vasini.

 Significance of Jwalamukhi Temple